cskroonenberg/auto-tweeter/README.md

 This script will ask you a few questions like:
 * What is your Twitter username?
 * Do you want tweet sounds to play when tweets are sent?
+* Do you want SMS updates?

-It will also ask you for your Twitter API keys.
-All this information will be all stored in files in the data directory, they are <b>not</b> uploaded anywhere.
+This script will also ask you for your Twitter API keys (and your Twilio API keys and phone number if you chose to set that up).
+All this information will be all stored in files in the data directory, which is included in the `.gitignore` file, they are <b>not</b> uploaded anywhere.

 Almost done!

 Running that script will have created a file called ``tweets.csv``.
-Edit this file to with content for tweets (see below).
+Edit this file with content for tweets (see below).
 The bot will Tweet the thing at the top of this file (and then subsequently remove that line from the file after the Tweet has been sent).
-Make sure it's you come back to it often to keep adding new messages!
+Make sure you come back to it often to keep adding new tweets to the queue!
 ```
 #tweets.csv
 Throwback Thursday!!!!
 Can't wait for Thursday Night Football.